AlexMin314/game-30-secs/README.md

 ## Patch Note (04/06/2017)
 * Automatically adjusting game difficulty based on the width of the browser.
-* Now, more dots spawned in the bigger screen.
+* Now, more dots spawn in the bigger screen.
 * The dots velocity slightly decreased.
 * After 60 Sec, 1 more dot will be spawned.
 * The dots which is newly spawned have slightly more velocity.